top of page

 HAVE YOUR VENDORS EAT WHEN YOU DO

 If planning on feeding any of your wedding vendors, be sure to specify to whoever you've hired for food that you want them served when the couple are.
-Often times catering companies will opt to feed vendors last when not specified, but this doesn't work well since by the time food has arrived for them the vendors are back in action shooting/coordinating/etc. which leads to wasted and untouched food!
+Most often catering companies will opt to feed vendors last when not otherwise specified, but this doesn't work well since by the time food has arrived for them the vendors are back in action shooting/coordinating/etc. which leads to wasted and untouched food that you may have paid for.

 INSPO.